18F/methods/_methods/Design-hypotheses.md

 </section>

 <section class="method--section method--section--additional-resources" markdown="1">
-{% include header-additional-resources.html %}
+# Additional resources

 - <a href="https://www.smashingmagazine.com/2011/03/lean-ux-getting-out-of-the-deliverables-business/">Getting out of the deliverables business</a>.
 </section>

-<section class="method--section method--section--government-considerations" markdown="1" > {% include header-gov-research.html %}
+<section class="method--section method--section--government-considerations" markdown="1" > # Applied in government research

 No PRA implications.
 No information is collected from members of the public.
 </section>